cdruee/austaltools/docs/heating.rst

         **Required** for all rooms except special rooms.
         If missing :math:`0.
 W`, i.e. unheated room, is assumed.
       - ``p_set`` (optional, number) the power throttling in %
         of the heater in the room.
-If missing :py:`numpy.nan` is assumed, i.e. no temperature regulation.
+If missing :class:`numpy.nan` is assumed, i.e. no temperature regulation.
       - ``t_set`` (optional, number) the target temperature In °C for the room.
 If missing 100 % is assumed,